 WINTER TIRES / SNOW TIRES

 When winter comes around winter tires come into play.
-Many people nowadays choose all-season tires for their cars (all-season tires are also the choice tire type of car manufacturers when putting tires on their new cars).
-Having said that winter tires are very advantageous when encountering a lot of winter weather.
-Having a traction control and an abs braking system on you car won’t improve traction when driving on snow or ice covered roads, and even though having an all-wheel or four by four vehicle is to your advantage in these conditions the safer option is to get winter tires.
+Many customers we work with choose winter tires because they are very advantageous when encountering a lot of winter weather.
+Having a traction control and an abs braking system on your vehicle won’t improve traction when driving on snow or ice covered roads, and even though having an all-wheel or four by four vehicle is to your advantage in these conditions the safer option is to get winter tires.

 You may ask yourself: Do I need winter tires? or How do winter tires improve winter driving?

 Well these questions can be answered by finding out the basics on what makes a winter tire different from the rest.
 A winter tire has a special tread design along with a special rubber compound that are designed to handle to the cold.
 The tread is made to be flexible so that snow build up is limited and traction on ice is increased.
 The tread design has little teeth that bite into the snow which give you better traction too.
 Even on a dry road, when the temps are freezing a winter tire outperforms an all season by providing better handling and stopping distances.

 All wheel / four wheel drive might help you go, but it doesn’t help you stop or turn!

 Call or E-Mail now for winter tire pricing and recommendation, we carry all major tire makes and models.